As America deals with its opioid crisis, meth is also on the rise

 Next door, in Chippewa County, Human Services Director Larry Winter has seen out-of-home placements for children surge from 28 in 2013 to 103 in just the first five months of 2017.
 Three-quarters of those placements are related to meth abuse, he said.

-Such punitive measures, along with arrests, do little to curb the epidemic ─ and may may things worse, he said.
+Such punitive measures, along with arrests, do little to curb the epidemic ─ and may make things worse, he said.

 "People who may want to come forward to do something about their addiction are afraid they will get charged and DHS will take their kids," Winter said.
 "My staff tells me that if they could keep the family and kids together, and have the resources to do it safely, recovery from the addiction is possible and it's going to reduce the risk, because parents are willing to stay engaged.
 However, once we make that decision to take those kids into custody, it is very difficult to keep the parents engaged, and often times they’re AWOL."